Robert Stanley

 ________________Bio

-After receiving his Master’s degree from Pratt Institute in New York, he exhibited while teaching in Pennsylvania and Illinois colleges.
-His works have been exhibited in Musée a’Art Contemporain, Chamaliere, France, The William Penn Museum in Harrisburg PA, Midwest Museum of Art, The Brauer Museum, Ft.
+He has exhibited artworks around the USA and Europe, while teaching college in Pennsylvania and Illinois, including The William Penn Museum in Harrisburg PA, Musée d'Art Contemporain, Chamaliere, France, Midwest Museum of Art, The Brauer Museum, Ft.
 Wayne Museum of Art, Koehnline Museum, Hyde Park Art Center, and Evanston (IL) Art Center.

-His artwork has been written about in the Koehnline Museum of Art’s Artwalk at Oakton, 2001 International Digital Art Awards, L’Association Musee D’Art Contemporain’ Une Brève et Ample Énonciation, Chicago Tribune, and New Art Examiner.
+His artwork has been written about in 2001 International Digital Art Awards, L'Association Musee D'Art Contemporain "Une Brève et Ample Énonciation," the Koehnline Museum of Art's Artwalk at Oakton, the Chicago Tribune, and The New Art Examiner.

 ________________Statement